salesforce/lwc-rfcs/text/0118-native-web-components-support.md

 ## Motivation

 It is common for developers to want to integrate third party web components in an LWC application.
-While there are several ways to do this today (e.g., through the use of iframes or the `lwc:dom="manual"` directive), the preferred way would be to enable this use case through the rendering of native web components.
+While there are several ways to do this today (e.g., through the use of iframes, or imperatively using the `lwc:dom="manual"` directive), the preferred way would be to enable this use case through first class support of native web components.
+Specifically speaking, this means enabling the rendering of native web components in LWC templates.
 Browser support for native web components was still in the early stages when LWC was first implemented, but it is quite good today.
-In addition, many frameworks now support native web components as a compilation target so it makes sense to add first class support for native web components.
+It makes sense to do this work now since many frameworks, including LWC, now support native web components as a compilation target.

 ## Detailed design